llagerlof/mariabak/README.md

 $ mariabak -list
 ```

 `--host` : The server IP or hostname.
-If ommited assume "localhost".
+If ommited, assume "localhost".

 ```shell
 $ mariabak --host=localhost -list
 ```

 `--port` : The server port.
-If ommited assume "3306".
+If ommited, assume "3306".

 ```shell
 $ mariabak --port=3306 --databases=mydb
 ```

 `--user` : The user that will connect to server.
-If ommited assume "root".
+If ommited, assume "root".

 ```shell
 $ mariabak --user=root --databases=db1,db2